mlehotay/blog/content/subdomains.md

 ![Heroku domains:add error]({static}/images/heroku-unvalidated.png)

 Ah, yes, of course!
 The red exclamation marks indicate that the commands failed because my Heroku account isn't validated yet.
-In order to validated my account with Heroku I'm going to have to give them a credit card number.
+In order to validate my account I'm going to have to give Heroku a credit card number.

 Let's login to my Heroku account, open my account settings, and click on the Billing tab.
 We can enter our billing info here.
 The Heroku [pricing page](https://www.heroku.com/pricing) says their free accounts do include custom domains, so I don't expect they'll actually charge anything to my card.
+But if they do I'll update this blog post ;-)

 ![Heroku domains:add error]({static}/images/heroku-billing.png)